TpainMcain/19-Text-Editor/README.md

   - [Contact Me](#contact-me)

 ## Description
 J.A.T.E.
 (Just Another Text Editor), is a web-based editor designed for creating notes and code snippets.
-It operates reliably regardless of internet connectivity, thanks to the implementation of service workers and the Cache API.
+It operates reliably regardless of internet connectivity, thanks to the implementation of service workers and Cache API's.
 Its offline-first architecture allows users to access previously visited pages without the need for an internet connection, providing a consistent user experience and facilitating uninterrupted workflow.

 ## Installation Instructions